The Woman, the Dragon, and the War Behind Everything — Modern Paraphrase | fresh.bible

 She gave birth to a male child — one who is destined to rule all nations with an iron scepter.
 But the child was snatched up to God and to his throne.
 And the woman fled into the wilderness, to a place God had prepared for her, where she would be sustained for 1,260 days.

 The child is .
-The "iron scepter" language comes straight from Psalm 2 — a promise about the who would reign over everything.
-John compressed the entire life of Christ into a single verse: born, then taken up to God's throne.
+The "iron scepter" language comes straight from 2 — a about the who would reign over everything. compressed the entire life of into a single verse: born, then taken up to God's throne.
 Everything in between — the ministry, the , the , the — is contained in that one breathtaking sentence.
 The dragon tried to devour him.
 He failed.
 And the child is now seated at the highest place in all existence.

 Immediately after the dragon fell, a loud voice rang out across :

-They conquered him by the blood of the and by the word of their testimony.
+They conquered him by the blood of the Lamb and by the word of their testimony.
 They did not love their own lives so much that they were afraid to die.

-So rejoice, you , and everyone who lives in them!
+So rejoice, you heavens, and everyone who lives in them!
 But watch out, earth and sea — the devil has come down to you, and he is furious, because he knows his time is short."

 There are three things in that declaration that deserve attention.
-First: the accuser's was to stand before God and make the case against God's people.
+First: job was to stand before God and make the case against God's people.
 Day and night.
 Constant accusation.
 That voice in your head that says you're disqualified, you've gone too far, God couldn't possibly want you — that's the accuser's playbook.
 And he's been thrown down.

 Second: how did they conquer him?
 Not by being impressive.
 Not by arguing back.
 By the blood of the and the word of their testimony.
 The and their willingness to bear witness to it — even at the cost of their own lives.

 Third — and this is haunting: the reason rages so intensely is precisely because it's losing.
 A defeated enemy with a countdown clock is the most dangerous kind.
-The fury you see in the world isn't a sign that is winning.
+The fury you see in the world isn't a sign that evil is winning.
 It's the thrashing of something that knows its time is almost up.

 Thrown out of and furious, the dragon turned his attention to the earth: